CSUN's MFT Program: In A Nutshell

 - Detailed information can be found on the program's culminating experience page.

 CSUN’s MFT program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 Accreditation is a voluntary process that is designed to ensure the quality of education provided by marriage and family therapy programs.
-Read more here.
+Read about our Student Achievement Data (SAC Data) and more here.

 The MFT values diversity in all its forms, including age, race, ethnicity, religion, immigration status, gender/sexuality identity, social economic status, language, and ability.
 The program has diverse students, faculty, and supervisors.